 Green at eighteen: L.A environmentalist Kevin Patel is mobilizing shifts in legislation with army of youth activists

-Kevin Patel is 18 years old and recently graduated from Santee Educational Complex in South Central Los Angeles where he was part of the Debate Club, the Feminism Club, the Academic Decathalon, and STEM club.
+Kevin Patel is 18 years old and recently graduated from Santee Educational Complex in South Central Los Angeles where he was part of the Debate Club, the Feminism Club, and STEM club.

 MOoW: What other environmental programs or groups are you involved in at school?